List of 40 Famous Forests in India to visit

 Kanha Tiger Reserve Visiting Time

 Entry is permitted only through a safari organised by the forest department.
-The first shift is from sunrise to 11 am, and the following change is from 2 pm to sunset.
+The first shift is from sunrise to 11 am, and the following shift is from 2 pm to sunset.

 Kanha Tiger Reserve is Famous for Which Animal